 The base winning percentage of your trades could also be thought of as the percentage of trades that must be won for a trader to breakeven.
 It is determined by the average size of loss compared to the average size of profit.

 Every trader who has placed at least 30 trades has a base winning percentage…even if they don’t know what it is.
 Later in this lesson, we’ll provide a calculator to help you figure out what your current base (or break-even) winning percentage is.

 It’s possible to adjust your base winning percentage for higher or lower win rates.
 Simply adjust the ratio of where the stop losses and profit targets are relative to entry.

 For example, to increase your base winning percentage, simply choose profit taking targets closer to the entry, while at the same time increasing the distance of your stop loss orders.
 The random nature of the market’s daily price range will trigger the profit target more frequently, leading to a higher number of smaller profits and a fewer number of larger losses.

-On the other hand, to decrease your base winning percentage, set a profit taking order further away from the entry than the stop loss order will result in a fewer number of trades reaching the profit taking order before they get stopped out.
+On the other hand, to decrease your base winning percentage, set a profit taking order further away from the entry than the stop loss order, and it will result in a fewer number of trades reaching the profit taking order before they get stopped out.
 This results in a smaller number of larger gains compared to a more frequent stream of losing trades.

 A desired base winning percentage can be selected simply by adjusting the relationship of the stop loss and profit taking orders relative to entries as shown in the graphic below.